Hammarberg/c2/README.md

 Includes the stdout of the command at the current org.
 Optionally, byte offset and byte length can be given.

 `postarg "<switch>"`
-Adds c2 command line switches for the post assembly pass from the convienience of your source.
+Adds c2 command line switches for the post assembly pass from the convenience of your source.

 `repeat(X)` and `rrepeat(X)`
 Repeats the following line or C code block X times.
 The variable `c2repn` can be read. `rrepeat` counts in reverse from X-1.